pauly7300/icloud3_v3_docs/docs/chapters/1-apple-icloud-acct.md

   - Tracked - request location information when necessary.
   - Monitored - use location information returned from iCloud Location Servers when another device asked for it.
   - Inactive - Do not track or monitor this device.
 This lets you not track a device without deleting from iCloud3.
 - Track From Zones - Select another, non Home zones to also track from that zone.
-This is discussed in the *Device Tracker and Sensor Entities* section [here](../1.4-device-tracker-sensor-names?id=device-tracker-sensor-entities).
+This is discussed in the *Device Tracker and Sensor Entities* section.